Judge orders many migrant children removed from Texas facility said to use psychotropic drugs

 Gee separately ruled on Friday that an independent monitor should be appointed to assess conditions at facilities like Shiloh.

+Carlos Holguin, general counsel for the Center for Human Rights & Constitutional Law, the Los Angeles legal nonprofit that brought the motion to enforce the 1997 settlement at Shiloh, didn't immediately return messages seeking comment.
+The Justice Department had no immediate comment.

-"A federal court has now confirmed what we already knew: Children are suffering abusive treatment and cruel and inhumane conditions in government detention centers," Jess Morales Rocketto, political director of the National Domestic Workers Alliance, said in a statement.
-Rocketto is a leader of Families Belong Together, a coalition of organizations opposing the Trump administration's zero-tolerance enforcement at the border.
+Jess Morales Rocketto, a leader of Families Belong Together, a coalition of organizations opposing the Trump administration's zero-tolerance enforcement at the border, said: "A federal court has now confirmed what we already knew: Children are suffering abusive treatment and cruel and inhumane conditions in government detention centers.

-"Children belong with their families, not scared, alone and subject to abuse in prison-like conditions."
-Rocketto said.
+"Children belong with their families, not scared, alone and subject to abuse in prison-like conditions," said Rocketto, political director of the National Domestic Workers Alliance.

 Most migrant children crossing the border alone are housed in so-called non-secure private facilities under government contracts while their cases are adjudicated.
 Some children, however, are placed in more strictly guarded "secure facilities" if they meet certain criteria.